DSSGxUK/s22_savethechildren/docs/index.rst

 Check out the :doc:`getting-started` section for further information about how to begin, including :ref:`installation` of the package.

+Raw data used is explained in :doc:`data`, methodology in :doc:`methodology` (with sections on e.g. :ref:`data_prep` etc.), and some initial results are displayed in :doc:`results`.

+Information for contributors is available in :doc:`devinfo`.

 .. _DHS: https://dhsprogram.com/Data/
 .. _MICS: https://mics.unicef.org/surveys